QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 **Users** 🧑

-* `LocalSystem`: an automatically created account used by the system to do internal tasks.
-It has higher privileges than Administrator.
+* `NT AUTHORITY\SYSTEM`: a built-in account used by the system to do internal tasks.
+It has the highest level of permissions.
+* `LocalSystem`: another built-in account, but with less privilege than SYSTEM and still more than Administrator.
-* `Administrator`: manage users, apps, groups, and system-wide settings...
+* `Administrator`: admin account to manage users, apps, groups, and system-wide settings...
 * `Standard User`: can use apps, can access their files...

 **Groups** 👪